awslabs/amazon-s3-find-and-forget/docs/PRODUCTION_READINESS_GUIDELINES.md

 # Production Readiness Guidelines

-Conducting your own testing prior to operating in production is important for various reasons, including gaining extra confidence against unwanted data loss due to misconfiguration and uncontrolled spending.
+It is important to conduct your own testing prior to using this solution with production data.
+The following guidelines provide steps you can follow to mitigate against unexpected behaviours such as unwanted data loss, or unexpected high spend that could arise by using the solution in an incompatible configuration.

 ## 1. Review the Solution Limits

-Before starting, consult the [Limits] documentation to ensure your datasets are in a supported format and your buckets' configuration is compatible with the solution requirements.
+Consult the [Limits] guide to check your datasets are in a supported format and your S3 bucket configuration is compatible with the solution requirements.

 ## 2. Learn about costs

-Consult the [Cost Overview guide] to learn about cost and start having an idea of the cost of deletion.
+Consult the [Cost Overview guide] to learn about the costs of running the solution, and ways to set spend limits.

 ## 3. Deploy the solution in a test environment

-We recommend starting to evaluate the solution by deploying it in a test account with a sample of your dataset.
+We recommend first evaluating the solution by deploying it in an AWS account you use for testing, with a sample of your dataset.
 After configuring the solution, identify a set of queries to run against your dataset before and after [running a Deletion Job].

 > **Note:** You don't need to have a full copy of each dataset, but we recommend
-> to have at least the same schema in order to make sure the test queries are as
+> to have at least the same schema to make sure the test queries are as close to
-> close to production as possible.
+> production as possible.

 ## 4. Run your test queries